 Follow the messages and choose a strong password when prompted.

-The above script will create a password hash and store it in the Jupyter configuration file located at: C:\ProgramData\jupyter\jupyter_notebook_config.py under the parameter name c.NotebookApp.password.
+The preceding script creates a password hash and store it in the Jupyter configuration file located at: C:\ProgramData\jupyter\jupyter_notebook_config.py under the parameter name c.NotebookApp.password.

 Tools installed on the Microsoft Data Science Virtual Machine